micro-FPGA/CRUVI-DOC/README.md

 # CRUVI Documentation
-Documentation for CRUVI Open Standard
+Documentation for CRUVI Open Standard boards and ecosystem

-WARNING the readthedocs website is not maintained, please look for documentation at CRUVI main github project!
+WARNING the readthedocs website is currently not maintained, please look for documentation at CRUVI main github project!

 https://github.com/micro-FPGA/CRUVI